Updated June 3, 2023

-MySQL Export Schema is a technique featuring exporting the database DDL for database objects like tables, functions, views, triggers, packages, procedures, and packages bodies.
-Here, the target purpose may be an SQL commander editor, any clipboard or file.
-In this MySQL Export method in the database, a user can export all database objects, or we can also just make any selection.
+MySQL Export Schema is a technique featuring exporting the database DDL for database objects like tables, functions, views, triggers, packages, procedures, and package bodies.
+The target purpose may be an SQL commander editor, clipboard, or file.
+In this MySQL Export method in the database, a user can export all database objects, or we can also make any selection.

-Basically, the MySQL Schema is known to be the system schema that includes all tables’ information or data dictionary tables or, say, database object metadata stored in the server and required for query operations performed.
+The MySQL Schema is the system schema that includes all tables’ information, data dictionary tables, or database object metadata stored in the server and requires for query operations.

-We can export schema in the form of a table or whole database in a tranquil way by querying the outcome into a CSV file that exists in the MySQL database server.
+We can export schema in the form of a table or whole database in a tranquil way by querying the outcome into a CSV file in the MySQL database server.

-But before we implement to export data, a user needs to ensure the following things:
+But before we implement export data, a user needs to ensure the following things:

-- A user should have write access in the MySQL server process to the target folder, which consists of the target CSV file.
+- A user should have write access to the target folder in the MySQL server process, which consists of the target CSV file.

 - The target CSV file should not be present.

-Suppose the succeeding query selects all fields from the books to table existing in the database table with WHERE clause:
+Suppose the following query selects all fields from the books to the table existing in the database table with the WHERE clause: